YonghaoDong/AFC-RNN/README.md

-# MetaPTP: Meta Recurrent Neural Network for Pedestrian Trajectory Prediction
+# AFC-RNN: Adaptive Forgetting-Controlled Recurrent Neural Network for Pedestrian Trajectory Prediction

-    This is the official implementation for _**MetaPTP: Meta Recurrent Neural Network for Pedestrian Trajectory Prediction **_.]
+    This is the official implementation for _**AFC-RNN: Adaptive Forgetting-Controlled Recurrent Neural Network for Pedestrian Trajectory Prediction **_.]
     Only test code is released.
 The results in our paper can be reproduced by the checkpoints in '/models'.
     The training code will release after paper acceptance.